jakearchibald/idb-keyval/README.md

 set('hello', 'world');
 ```

-Since this is IDB-backed, you can store anything structured-clonable (numbers, arrays, objects, dates, blobs etc).
+Since this is IDB-backed, you can store anything structured-clonable (numbers, arrays, objects, dates, blobs etc), although old Edge doesn't support `null`.
 Keys can be numbers, strings, `Date`s, (IDB also allows arrays of those values, but IE doesn't support it).

 All methods return promises: